 It is possible that the jury will side with you, and you may receive more compensation than through the settlement process.
 However, there is no guaranteed outcome, and you could also end up with nothing.
 Having a knowledgeable trial attorney on your side may make a significant difference in the outcome of your claim.

 It is important to mention that going to court adds up in both time and money and those costs may impact the amount of your final compensation.
 However, a trial costs the insurance company money as well, which is why they are more likely to settle out of court.

 Our Fort Worth personal injury lawyers have more than 50 years of collective legal experience, and we are board-certified trial lawyers.
 While we will fight to keep your case out of court, we are prepared to to represent you in a trial if a settlement cannot be reached.

-An Attorney May Benefit Your Ability to Settle
+An Attorney in Texas May Benefit Your Ability to Settle

 Having an attorney on your side typically results in a larger award than if you try to go it alone.
 It also increases your chances of settling out of court.

 Negotiating a fair settlement involves having a thorough understanding of the law, the ability to accurately consider and calculate all the factors that may contribute to the value of your claim, and extensive negotiating skills.

 Our reputable attorneys handle personal injury cases every day, and we are prepared to fight for maximum compensation on your behalf.
 Our free consultations carry no obligation and are a risk-free way for you to find out whether you may have a valid case.
 If we represent you, there are no upfront costs.
 You pay us nothing unless we first get compensation for you through a settlement or verdict.